bacontime/blog-mirror/language/chinesevocablist.md

  How do you define "Me"?
 You point at yourself while saying it.

-The author's of Minimal English provided [a translation list of these terms into Chinese](https://intranet.secure.griffith.edu.au/__data/assets/word_doc/0032/345992/Chinese_Table_Primes_Final_YE_07_11_2016.docx), and the list below is based on the linked list, but with some slight differences and some additional clarifications.
+The author's of Minimal English provided [a translation list of these terms into Chinese](https://intranet.secure.griffith.edu.au/__data/assets/word_doc/0032/345992/Chinese_Table_Primes_Final_YE_07_11_2016.docx), and the list below is based on the linked list, but with some slight differences, edits, and additional clarifications.

  English | Chinese | Notes |